How Long Can A Dog Go Without Peeing?

 Scheduled potty breaks

 Establishing a regular potty break schedule can help your dog get used to holding their pee for extended periods.
-Try taking your dog out to pee at the same times every day, such as first thing in the morning, after meals, and before bedtime.
-It can help your dog's body adjust to holding its pee for longer periods and reduce the risk of accidents.
+Try taking your dog out to pee at the exact same times every day, such as first thing in the morning, after meals, and before bedtime.
+This can help your dog's body adjust to holding their pee for longer periods and reduce the risk of accidents.

 Adequate hydration